CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 **MSS**

 1. User request to iterate through previous commands executed
-2. System retrieves a list previously used command and displays it to the user<br />
+2. System retrieves a list previously used command and displays the previous command from that point to the user<br />
 Use case ends

 **Extensions**